menu

 Some people were brilliant in their prediction of Magic 30 prices at the onset.
 I remember when one Magic vendor, @bashmcalister, touted his decision to purchase a bunch of Magic 30 packs when they launched.
 Talk about a lucrative payday!

 I didn’t believe, and I must give credit where credit is due.
 The collectible allure of this extremely rare product is driving price points I didn’t think possible.
 I’m not at all surprised by the price of the Power—there really was no cheap alternative for those.
-As for retro-frame Angel of Flight Alabaster and other such commons, price points are exceeding anything I could have imagined.
+As for retro-frame Flight and other such commons, price points are exceeding anything I could have imagined.

 This is one market I’ll pay close attention to going forward.
 I’ll do my best to pick up a retro-frame Magic 30 card here or there, and we’ll see where things go.
 Craw Wurm remains one of my favorite cards from my classical days of Magic so that one will probably top the want list.